TheScienceGuy01/Programs/README.md

 ## About
 Welcome to my game development portfolio!
 Over the past 5+ years, I've created projects that focus on gameplay mechanics, AI behavior, and physics simulations.
 My goal is to transition into professional game development and continue to build innovative games.

+You can find videos of my projects here: https://www.youtube.com/@israelirizarry3634/videos.

 ---

 # <u>Projects</u>